Xergon-sci/Qubit/docs/index.rst

-Qubit, you environment for chemical machine learning and deep learning.
+Qubit, your environment for chemical machine learning and deep learning.
 =======================================================================

 .. toctree::